 How Managed Detection and Response Works?

-MDR services use a combination of technology and human expertise to detect, investigate, and respond to cyber threats.
+MDR services use a combination of technology and human expertise to monitor, detect and respond to cyber threats.

 The security technologies component includes advanced analytics and machine learning.
 These are used to identify unusual or suspicious activity.